 At an opportune time, South Korea should consider resuming nonpolitical relations with the North, first allowing civilian economic, cultural, and social interaction with North Koreans.
 After serious discussions with his cabinet members, former president Lee Myung-bak decided not to include the KIC in the list of sanctions on the North as punitive actions for the North's sinking of Cheonan.
-He did not want to "put all nest eggs in one basket," meaning he wanted to leave some channels open to the North.
-Amid tensions after the South Korean sanctions of May 24, 2010, North Korea continued to supply its workers for the KIC.
-Expanding markets
+He did not want to "put all nest eggs in one basket," meaning he wanted to leave some channels open to the North.54 Amid tensions after the South Korean sanctions of May 24, 2010, North Korea continued to supply its workers for the KIC.55 Expanding markets

-53 Helmut Kohl, "Aufarbeitung von Geschichte und Folgen der SED-Diktatur in Deutschland" [Processing of the History and Consequences of the Socialist Unity Party Dictatorship in Germany], in Hearing, Enquete-Kommission, November 3-5, 1993 in North Korea can provide new opportunities for the United States and South Korea to increase leverage over the North Korean regime.
-They need to invent strategies to play a key role in influencing the North Korean economy, as China has done successfully.
+53 Helmut Kohl, "Aufarbeitung von Geschichte und Folgen der SED-Diktatur in Deutschland" [Processing of the History and Consequences of the Socialist Unity Party Dictatorship in Germany], in Hearing, Enquete-Kommission, November 3-5, 1993.